LukeElrod/AutoConfirm/readme.md

    - Find and click on `AutoConfirm` to open the configuration panel.

 2. **Configuring AutoConfirm:**
-   - **Pick Your Confirmations:** Toggle the options to automatically confirm your seleted popups.
+   - **Pick Your Confirmations:** Toggle the options to automatically confirm your selected popups, including new options for battlefield and arena actions.

 3. **Saving Changes:** Your changes will be saved automatically.
 You can adjust these settings at any time.